Cryosphere and cold landscapes

 This session will explore earth processes shaping the Antarctic landscape and ways in which geomorphology informs reconstructions of past climate change as well as predictions of impacts of future climate change.
 We invite contributions from researchers studying the continent's geomorphological features, including glacial landforms, permafrost, and its unique icesheet/climate/ocean dynamics.
 We welcome presentations on landforms and processes in Antarctica, contributions that advance understanding of the interactions between climate change, ice flow, and earth processes, and implications for global sea-level change.
 Presentations might highlight recent fieldwork, satellite observations, and modelling efforts that contribute to a deeper understanding of Antarctic environmental change.

-1University of Fort Hare, Alice, South Africa, 2University of the Free State, Bloemfontein, South Africa, 3UNISA, Johannesburg, South Africa
+1Leeds Beckett University, Leeds, United Kingdom, 2Durham University, Durham, United Kingdom, 3University of Leeds, Leeds, United Kingdom, 4University of Canterbury, Christchurch, New Zealand, 5University of Fort Hare, Alice, South Africa, 6University of the Free State, Bloemfontein, South Africa, 7UNISA, Johannesburg, South Africa

 Glacial and periglacial landscapes in a changing climate